2005:

 storyboard artist, and all-around fun guy Floyd Norman is born on this day in

 California.
-Growing up in Santa Barbara, he will draw before he can even walk!
+Growing up in Santa Barbara, he began drawing before he could even walk!
 Norman's Disney credits

 Walt Disney Archives established